-Good disaster recovery procedures start with your network cabling.
-The cabling you choose will go a long way toward specifying how resilient your network will be in case of failure.
-Since your cabling is the medium that carries all of your network communications, a failure at this level can be devastating.
+Good disaster recovery procedures start with your network media.
+While physical cables are still the predominant media for most LANs, wireless is rapidly growing as an option, and must be considered as part of the overall disaster recovery.
+If you do chose cable, the cabling you choose will go a long way toward specifying how resilient your network will be in case of failure.
+Whichever media you choose will carry all of your network communications, so a failure at this level can be devastating.